Taskcluster Mach commands¶

 update back to the current revision, generate the taskgraph again and produce a

 diff of the two.
-It can work with both labels and JSON (-J
+It can work with both labels and JSON (-J).
+All flags

 For example: